Contents

 This spectrum concept has similarities with color perception.
 Just as combining red and green light creates a yellow light, we perceive the result of the synthesed light, not the individual lights.
 Similarly, in the case of timbre, what we hear as a single tone is actually the result of the synthesis of multiple frequencies.

 To put it more frankly, this is similar to the ingredients of food.
-When we taste ketchup, we primarily detect the taste of tomatoes, but it also contains ingredients like onions or garlics, which contribute to the overall “ketchup flavor”.
-Similarly, with musical instruments, while we perceive the main frequency as its pitch, we experience the combined frequency components as timbre.
+When you taste ketchup, you primarily detect the taste of tomatoes, but it also contains ingredients like onions or garlics, which contribute to the overall “ketchup flavor”.
+Similarly, with musical instruments, while you perceive the main frequency as its pitch, you experience the combined frequency components as timbre.

 2. Overtones